Stochastic quantization and holographic Wilsonian renormalization group of free massive fermion: Holographic Wilsonian Renormalization Group of massive fermions

 By applying the principle of least action to the bulk action, we can get the equations of motion for $\chi$ and $\bar\chi$ fields,

-There are four kinds of the equations, however because the fields are dependent on each other with the relation $\bar \chi_\pm=\chi_\pm^\dagger\gamma^{\hat 0}$, in fact, there are two independent equations.
+There are four kinds of the equations, and one would think they are independent each other.
+However the fermionic fields have the relation $\bar \chi_\pm=\chi_\pm^\dagger\gamma^{\hat 0}$, so there are two independent equations.
 If we combine the eqauation (\ref{24}) and (\ref{25}), we can get the equation for $\chi_+$,